 - A Red Hat Advanced Cluster Management for Kubernetes hub cluster that is deployed.
-When managing bare metal clusters, you must have the hub cluster installed on Red Hat OpenShift Container Platform version 4.5, or later. - Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on your bare metal server. - Your bare metal server login credentials, which include the libvirt URI, SSH Private Key, and a list of SSH known hosts; see Generating an SSH private key and adding it to the agent - Account permissions that allow installing clusters on the bare metal infrastructure.
+When managing bare metal clusters, you must have the hub cluster installed on Red Hat OpenShift Container Platform version 4.5, or later. - Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on your bare metal server. - Your bare metal server login credentials, which include the libvirt URI, SSH Private Key, and a list of SSH known hosts; see Generating an SSH private key and adding it to the agent - For a disconnected environment, you must have a configured mirror registry where you can copy the release images for your cluster creation.
+See Mirroring images for a disconnected installation in the OpenShift Container Platform documentation for more information. - Account permissions that allow installing clusters on the bare metal infrastructure